 Lukova's work is included in the permanent collections of the Museum of Modern Art, New York; Denver Art Museum; Bibliothèque nationale de France, Paris; Hong Kong Heritage Museum; Centre de la Gravure et de l'Image imprimée, La Louvière, Belgium; the Library of Congress; and the World Bank, Washington, D.C.
 Her solo exhibitions include UNESCO, Paris; DDD Gallery, Osaka, Japan; La MaMa Gallery, New York; the Art Institute of Boston; and the Museum of Design Atlanta (MODA).

 Reflecting on complex social issues has been Lukova’s career-long focus because of her firmly held belief that art is central to human existence and that morality and creativity are aligned.
 In 2008 she released her Social Justice portfolio, addressing themes such as peace, censorship, immigration, ecology, hunger, and corruption.
 The twelve iconic images soon became a best-selling publication and requests for exhibits and reproductions in magazines, newspapers and books came from around the globe.
 The collection was included in the prestigious art exhibition at the first inauguration of President Obama in Washington D.C. and has been exhibited widely in the U.S., France, Turkey, Greece, Israel, and Mexico.
-A decade since its publication, the series is as relevant as ever and the artist continues to create new social commentary work.
+More than a decade since its publication, the series is as relevant as ever and the artist continues to create new social commentary work.
 In her words, she has “plenty of topics to tackle in the future.”

-Lukova has received commissions from Adobe, Sony Music, Canon, The New York Times, Time, and Harvard University, among others.
+Lukova has received commissions from Sony Music, Canon, The New York Times, Time, and Harvard University, among others.
 Her drawings grace the Verve Records CD box set Ella Fitzgerald and Duke Ellington at the Cote D'Azur, which was nominated for a Grammy Award for best recording package design.
 Lukova has collaborated with some of the visionaries of the contemporary theater, creating striking posters for the productions of Judith Malina and the Living Theatre, Ellen Stewart and La MaMa Theater, and Sir Peter Hall.
 The first theater poster she ever designed, There Is No Death for the Songs, is now included in the permanent collection of MoMA, New York.
 Lukova's many awards include the Grand Prix Savignac/World's Most Memorable Poster at the International Poster Salon in Paris; the Gold Pencil from The One Club in New York; Honor Laureate at the International Poster Exhibition in Fort Collins, CO; and a grant from the Reisman Foundation.
 She holds an honorary doctoral degree from the Art Institute of Boston.